Back to Top

 While Wizards of the Coast has not officially commented on the rules change, Flanking was likely removed as it often disrupted game balance and could quickly make combat one-sided.
 The rule also led to an unintended effect known as the “conga line,” where players would line up in alternating rows to gain advantage by Flanking.
 This tactical formation was often criticized for taking the immersion out of combat, making battles feel more like a board game than a fluid skirmish with a wide range of tactical options.

 Another reason for its removal is likely that Flanking devalued other ways of gaining advantage.
 For example, Barbarians have a number of abilities that provide advantage in combat, but could simply be ignored in favor of Flanking.
-Similarly creature abilities, such as a Kobold’s Pack Tactics is not nearly as powerful, given that players can gain a similar advantage with minimal risk or tactical cost.
+Similarly creature abilities, such as a Kobold’s Pack Tactics, are not nearly as powerful or unique given that players can gain a similar advantage with minimal risk or tactical cost.

 DnD 2024 artwork featuring an evil barbarian and were-bat in a forest stalking forward to flank their enemy.